weshebert20/broad-city/README.md

 ## Idea

-I felt when beginning this project I wanted to elaborate on the memory card game we flew through during the prework
+I felt when beginning this project I wanted to elaborate on the memory card game we flew through during the prework.

-My idea was to make the game bright and fun, much like the animation on the show, and bring it to the next level with fun animations and adding a second player
+My idea was to make the game bright and fun, much like the animation on the show, and bring it to the next level with fun animations and adding a second player.

 ## Technology